The Platonists

 Three Divine Principles

-Numenius posited a hierarchy of three gods: the First God (a transcendent, inactive Intellect contemplating the Forms), the Second God (the Demiurge who creates the material world by looking to the Forms), and the Third God (the created cosmos or World Soul).
+Numenius posited a hierarchy of three gods: the First God (the Good itself, utterly at rest and beyond active intellection — the Forms belong to his realm but are actively surveyed by the Second), the Second God (the Demiurge, who is Intellect in activity, looking toward the First God's Forms while shaping the material cosmos), and the Third God (the created cosmos or its World Soul).
 This three-level theology went beyond Plato's dialogues and directly anticipated Plotinus's three hypostases — the One, Intellect, and Soul.
-The First God's pure contemplative inactivity prefigures the Neoplatonic One's transcendence of all determination.
+The First God's static transcendence, beyond intellection, prefigures the Neoplatonic One's beyondness to all activity and determination.

 'What Is Plato but Moses Speaking Greek?'